pimbrouwers/Falco/README.md

 ## Host

 [Kestrel][1] is the web server at the heart of ASP.NET.
 It's a performant, secure and maintained by incredibly smart people.
-If you're looking to get a host up and running quickly the `Host.startWebHostDefault` function will enable everythigng necessary for Falco to work:
+If you're looking to get a host up and running quickly the `Host.startWebHostDefault` function will enable everything necessary for Falco to work:

 ```f#
 [<EntryPoint>]